1982–83 NFL playoffs: AFC: New York Jets 44, Cincinnati Bengals 17

 On the opening drive of the second half, McNeil's 35-yard run gave the Jets a first down on the Cincinnati 27-yard line.
 But on the next play, Todd threw a pass that was deflected by Glenn Cameron and intercepted by Ken Riley.
 Following a punt, McNeil's 33-yard run put New York on the Bengals' 30, and this time the team managed to cash in with a 47-yard Leahy field goal, giving them a 23–14 lead.
 Anderson led the Bengals back, completing passes to Ross and Steve Kreider for gains of 25 and 17 yards as the team drove 75 yards to score on Jim Breech's 20-yard field goal.
 So despite giving up 20 unanswered points, the Bengals were only trailing 23–17.
 And on the last play of the third quarter, Bengals safety Bobby Kemp forced a fumble from Gaffney that cornerback Mike Fuller recovered and returned 20 yards to the Jets' 35.

 However, the Bengals self-destructed in the fourth quarter, suffering one of the worst collapses in franchise history.
 After catching a 9-yard pass, Bengals running back Pete Johnson failed to pick up the first down with consecutive runs, and Breech missed a 46-yard field goal attempt.
 New York then drove 72 yards to go up 30–17 on McNeil's 20-yard touchdown run.
-On the first play of the Bengals' ensuing drive, Anderson threw a 69-yard touchdown pass to Collinsworth, only to see it wiped out by an false start penalty on right tackle Mike Wilson.
+On the first play of the Bengals' ensuing drive, Anderson threw a 69-yard touchdown pass to Collinsworth, only to see it wiped out by a false start penalty on right tackle Mike Wilson.
 Cincinnati still managed to drive to the Jets' 6-yard line, but then had another touchdown eliminated, this time a 6-yard run by Anderson cancelled out by an illegal motion penalty on Ross.
 On the next play, Anderson's pass was intercepted by safety Darrol Ray and returned a playoff record 98 yards for a touchdown, giving New York a 37–17 lead with less than 5 minutes left in the game.
 After Cincinnati got the ball back, Lynn recorded his second interception of the day, returning this one 26 yards to the Bengals' 26, and New York went on to score on the final points of the game with a 1-yard touchdown run by Dwayne Crutchfield.

 This was the first postseason meeting between the Jets and Bengals.